microsoft/vscode-docs/api/extension-guides/virtual-documents.md

 ### Update Virtual Documents

 Depending on the scenario virtual documents might change.
 To support that, providers can implement a `onDidChange`-event.
-It must be fired for an uri and the editor will then ask for the new contents - assuming the document is still in use.

 The `vscode.Event`-type defines the contract for eventing in VS Code.
 The easiest way to implement an event is `vscode.EventEmitter`, like so: